aleksei-korolev/wasp/documentation/docs/overview.md

 ## Feedback

-We are very eager to receive your feedback about your experiences with the IOTA Smart Contracts Beta.
+We are eager to receive your feedback about your experiences with the IOTA Smart Contracts Beta.
 You can use [this form](https://docs.google.com/forms/d/e/1FAIpQLSd4jcmLzCPUNDIijEwGzuWerO23MS0Jmgzszgs-D6_awJUWow/viewform) to share your developer experience with us.
 This feedback will help us improve the product in future releases.